-There are more than two million people incarcerated in the U.S. Also, there are approximately 4.7 million individuals under some form of community control such as probation and parole.
+There are more than two million people incarcerated in the U.S and approximately 4.7 million individuals under some form of community control such as probation and parole.
 In 2016, it was estimated that nearly 2% of the population was either on probation or parole.
 Each year an estimated 350,000 individuals on probation or parole are incarcerated for violating the provisions (conditions) that are imposed.
 If you have allegedly violated your probation in Burlington County, New Jersey, you should consider how to best defend yourself and your rights.
 There is much at stake, both immediately and for your future.

 Probation is the most common time of “correctional control.”
 It allows offenders to remain in their community while being supervised by a probation officer.
 The court may order probation for a period of up to five years.

 Parole is community supervision that applies specifically to those being conditionally released from prison.
 Offenders on probation and parole both may potentially have their supervision revoked and be incarcerated.
 This would result from a probation violation.